-We've been waiting quite a while for the Canon EOS 6D Mark II to arrive.
-In fact, it's some five years since the original Canon EOS 6D was announced – and at the time it was the most affordable full-frame DSLR available.
+It took a while for the Canon EOS 6D Mark II to arrive.
+In fact, it was some five years after the original Canon EOS 6D was announced – and at the time it was the most affordable full-frame DSLR available.

 While it lacked some of the more desirable features found on Canon's pricier models further up the range, it offered users a pretty affordable way into full-frame photography.

-Quite a lot's changed since the arrival of the EOS 6D though, with not only Nikon offering some very tempting competition in the shape of the D610 and D750, but Sony's Alpha A7 and A7 II offering another affordable route into full-frame photography.
+In the five years between the launch of the original 6D and its successor in 2017, a lot had changed, with not only Nikon offering some very tempting competition in the shape of the D610 and D750, but Sony's Alpha A7 and A7 II offering another affordable route into full-frame photography.
+Of course, faster and more capable full-frame cameras have arrived since then too, but does the EOS 6D Mark II still hold its own?

 - Full-frame CMOS sensor, 26.2MP